FartyPants/DynaChat/README.md

 {WIP}

-This is another experiment at doing chat where each turn is saved as a history (that you can re-arrange, change, or remove).
-Basically I'm looking for more useful/dynamic chat interface
+This is another experiment at making a better chat where each turn is saved as a dynamic history (that you can re-arrange, change, or remove).
+Basically I'm looking for more useful/dynamic chat interface than currently available.

 It comes from tweaking the BlockWrite - but more oriented as a chat interface.
 ## Note